Ray Optics Module

 Dedicated Postprocessing Features for Analyzing Rays

 You can visualize rays using the Ray Trajectories plot, to which a color expression or a deformation can be added.
-This can be used, for example, to deform polarized rays to visualize the instantaneous electric field amplitude.
+Rays can be visualized as lines, tubes, or ribbons.
+You can also plot polarization ellipses along the rays.
 The Ray plot enables the plotting of a ray property versus time for all rays or two ray properties against each other at a specific set of time steps.
 With the Interference pattern plot, you can observe the interference of polarized rays that intersect a cut plane.
 Other postprocessing tools include the Ray Evaluation feature for generating tables of numerical data, the Poincaré map (spot diagram) for observing the intersection of ray trajectories with a plane, and the Phase Portrait for plotting two variables against each other for all rays as points in phase space.

 Built-In Tools for Analyzing Ray Intensity, Polarization, and More

 Built into the Ray Optics Module is a specialized interface for modeling ray propagation, known as the Geometrical Optics physics interface.
 The Geometrical Optics interface includes optional variables for computing ray intensity using the Stokes parameters, enabling the modeling of polarized, partially polarized, or unpolarized radiation.
+When releasing rays, the intensity can be specified directly or loaded from a photometric data file.
 The polarization can be changed at boundaries using boundary conditions for common optical components, such as linear polarizers and wave retarders.
 When computing the intensity, the rays are treated as wavefronts for which the principal radii of curvature are computed, allowing caustic surfaces to be visualized with ease.
 At boundaries between media, the reflection and transmission coefficients are computed using the Fresnel equations, with the option to apply corrections based on the presence of thin dielectric films.
 When the instantaneous electric field is of interest, as in interferometers, a variable for phase can be activated.
 Other physics interface settings can be used to enable the calculation of optical path length, allow rays to be released with a frequency distribution, and improve the accuracy of ray trajectories in absorbing media.